niermann/temscript/docs/instrument.rst

         rounded to the next available value on write.

         .. note::
             On Titan 1.1, reading this attribute fails, if STEM is not available.
-See :ref:`_Restrictions`.
+See :ref:`restrictions`.

     .. attribute:: StemRotation

         (read/write) *float* Rotation in STEM (radians).

         .. note::
             On Titan 1.1, reading this attribute fails, if STEM is not available.
-See :ref:`_Restrictions`.
+See :ref:`restrictions`.

     .. attribute:: CondenserMode